🖌️

 In order to use Semgrep CLI for SAST analysis there are some requirements:

 • Enable Windows Subsystem for Linux (WSL) and install a Linux distribution on Windows.
-This guide will help to install WSL and a Linux distribution, but also Ubuntu can be installed through the Microsoft Store.
+This will help to install WSL and a Linux distribution, but also Ubuntu can be installed through the Microsoft Store.

 • Install Python 3 on WSL following the next steps: